zouzias/zouzias.github.io/_posts/2015-02-26-Tomcat-Plugin-in-Nagios.md

 [Nagios on Ubuntu](https://help.ubuntu.com/lts/serverguide/nagios.html)

 First, download the [Tomcat plugin](http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/Apache-Tomcat/check_tomcat-2Epl/details) into `/usr/lib/nagios/plugins/` directory (into your nagios server).
-You should also see all other plugins there.
+You should also see all other plugins in the `/plugins` directory.

 Rename the plugin from `check_tomcat.pl` to `check_tomcat`.

 Just to be on the safe side, install a XML dependency that is used by the tomcat plugin using